Matcha bowl care and handling guide | Learn the correct way to handle each type of bowl

 3. Treat your tableware properly to ensure it lasts a long time

-A matcha bowl is not just a tool, but something that brings peace of mind every time you use it and adds color to your daily life.
+A matcha bowl is not just a tool, but something that calms the mind and adds color to your daily life every time you use it.

 By understanding the characteristics of the materials and decorations and caring for them appropriately, you can enjoy their beauty and texture for a long time.

-Let's make it a habit to handle tableware correctly and enjoy quality time with it.
+Make it a habit to handle your tableware correctly and enjoy a richer time with it.

 Masatoshi Yokoyama